Communication systems of the Bundeswehr: History

 In the 2000s, a reorientation of communications technology became clear due to the end of the Cold War and the increase in foreign deployments.
 The fact that the communication technology is inconsistent and partly outdated became particularly clear during the foreign assignments.
 Die Zeit wrote in 2018 that when a "paratrooper and his unit wanted to leave the German camp in Kunduz for a patrol, he had more communication electronics than weapons with him."

+German Defence Ministry launched a project for a Joint, interconnected radio equipment for the armed forces ("Streitkräftegemeinsame verbundfähige Funkausstattung (SVFuA)").
+As part of the SVFuA project, since 2008 to 2016 the Communication Systems Departement of University of the Bundeswehr in Munich developed concepts for the future network and security management system in collaboration with the BSI and the BAAINBw.

 In the mid-2010s, the Ministry of Defense launched the "Mobile Tactical Communications" (MoTaKo) project to modernize the communication devices for large numbers of troops.
 New radios were to be developed, built and purchased for 25,000 vehicles and 50,000 soldiers.
 MoTaKo is one of the Federal Ministry of Defence largest armaments projects of this decade.
 A total of 5.5 billion euros is planned.

 In addition to the police, fire brigade and rescue services, the Bundeswehr also used the digital trunked radio of the so-called "authorities and organizations with security tasks" (BOS) from 2019.
 The Bundestag passed a corresponding amendment to the law in April 2019.
 Individual branches of the Bundeswehr were already participants in BOS radio.
 With the integration into the existing BOS radio, the Bundeswehr saves money for setting up its own radio infrastructure; The federal government will bear the additional annual costs of 8.3 million euros for the Bundeswehr's national BOS radio.

 In 2021 Spiegel reported, that the Federal Office for Defense Technology and Procurement (BWB) was having radios from the 1980s replicated for 600 million Euros.Because new devices are not yet ready for use, the Bundeswehr has let the standard radio set of the army, the Thales SEM 80/90 rebuilt again.
 The radios are still installed in most of Bundeswehr vehicles.
 The radio was actually developed by the Stuttgart company Standard Elektrik Lorenz AG, which taken over by Thales.